Georgia Mortgage Rates

 Georgia Mortgage Programs

 Georgia FHA Loans.
-If your credit history is not good enough for a conventional loan, a FHA loan may be a good option.
-A FHA loan is a loan that is insured against default by the Federal Housing Administration (FHA).
-The minimum down payment on a FHA loan is 3.5% with a minimum credit score of at least 580.
-For borrowers with a credit score as low as 500 it is still possible to get a FHA loan with a larger down payment of at least 10%.
-Regardless of the amount of your down payment, FHA loans require the payment of mortgage insurance premiums (MIP).
+FHA loan minimum down payment of of 3.5% with a credit score of 580 and can go down to 500 with a larger down payment of at least 10%.
 FHA loans are available only on a primary residence and the maximum loan amount varies by county.
-You can view the current GA FHA Loan Limits for all counties in Georgia.
+You can view the current Georgia FHA Loan Limits for all counties in Georgia.

 Georgia VA Loans.
 Backed by the Department of Veteran Affairs, VA loans offer veterans and their families with home loans with no down payment required.
 VA loans do not have any mortgage insurance but may have a funding fee that is collected at closing.
 VA loans are only available on a primary residence.